repetitions are assisted movement by a training partner, or spotter.

 Adaptation and Dangerous

-and possibly more effective training techniques should be considered.
+more effective training techniques should be considered.

 Isometric exercise involves contraction against an immovable